CHIMERA

 CHIMERA combines the strengths of metal with the lightweight potential of FRP in a highly flexible production line.

-Motivation: Hybrid materials offering multiple functions
+Motivation: Hybrid Materials with Multiple functions

 Innovations and perspectives